aljosac/SpotifyPlayer/README.md

 * Saves history of played tracks and searches
 * Gets your top artists for quick searching
 * Get albums from artists and search
+* Background Audio Playback

 ## Todo
-* Add whole albums and playlists
+* search playlists
 * Implement caching
 * Create Top Result Section
 * create layouts for devices other than regular 6/7 size